A systematic investigation into the effect of roughness on self-propelled swimming plates: Introduction

 \section{Introduction}

 Underwater propulsion is an area of research that brings together engineers and biologists alike; it has fostered a deeper understanding of aquatic locomotion and inspired innovation in underwater systems.
-The kinematics have the most significant effect on the locomotive properties of marine animals; however, some intricacies of animal evolution, such as shark skin, have sparked research into the benefits of aquatic surface textures.
+The kinematics have the most significant effect on the locomotive properties of marine animals \citep{Lighthill1960NoteFish, Lighthill1971,Triantafyllou1991,Triantafyllou1993a,Borazjani2008NumericalRegimes,Eloy2012,Saadat2017,DiSanto2021}; however, some intricacies of animal evolution, such as the skins of sharks and odontocetes, have sparked research into the benefits of aquatic surface textures.
 Understanding the fluid dynamic interaction between kinematics and surface textures will help us to elucidate the contribution of surface textures to aquatic locomotion.

 Previous work has identified important non-dimensional kinematic parameters for efficient swimming.
-The Strouhal number ($St$) describes the ratio between the product of the wake width and the shedding frequency, and the flow velocity, \cite{Triantafyllou1991,Triantafyllou1993a} found that the optimal Strouhal number should be in the range $0.25-0.35$. \citealt{Eloy2012} tested the kinematics of fifty-three different types of fish based on Lighthill's elongated body theory \citep{Lighthill1960NoteFish, Lighthill1971} and found that for high aspect-ratio tails, the optimal Strouhal number range was $0.2-0.4$. \cite{Saadat2017} showed that the Strouhal number was insufficient for efficient locomotion and defined a range of optimum motion amplitude to length ratio of $0.05$ to $0.15$. \cite{DiSanto2021} recently compared forty-four species of fishes and found that despite fishes' different morphologies categorised as; anguilliform, subcarangiform, carangiform, and thunniform, they shared a statistically significant oscillation amplitude, a.k.a kinematic envelope.
-This work is noteworthy as previous work suggested different kinematics were present depending on the morphology.
+The Reynolds number ($\Rey$) affects the efficiency of swimmers which can be in the viscous ($\Rey \approx 10^2$), transitional ($\Rey \approx 10^3$), and inertial ($\Rey \to \infty$) regime \citep{Borazjani2008NumericalRegimes, Borazjani2010OnSwimming}.
+In this study we focus on the transitional regime with $\Rey=[6, 24]\times 10^3$.
+The Strouhal number ($St$) describes the ratio between the product of the wake width and the shedding frequency, and the flow velocity; \cite{Triantafyllou1991,Triantafyllou1993a} found that the optimal Strouhal number should be in the range $0.25-0.35$. \citet{Eloy2012} tested the kinematics of fifty-three different types of fish based on Lighthill's elongated body theory \citep{Lighthill1960NoteFish, Lighthill1971} and found that for thin tails, the optimal Strouhal number range was $0.2-0.4$. \cite{Saadat2017} showed that the Strouhal number was insufficient for efficient locomotion and defined a range of optimum motion amplitude to length ratio of $0.05$ to $0.15$. \cite{DiSanto2021} recently compared forty-four species of fishes and found that despite fishes' different morphologies\textemdash categorised as; anguilliform, subcarangiform, carangiform, and thunniform\textemdash they shared a statistically significant oscillation amplitude, a.k.a. kinematic envelope.
+This work is noteworthy as previous work suggested the presence of different kinematics was dependent on the morphology.